DEPARTURE DATE: 28th February 2015

 ASIA (3 months)

 This is the part Ash didn’t look forward to.
-He was mostly scared of getting lost and having no way of finding our way; he’s scared of language barriers and scams; he was scared that he was going to starve to death as he’s not big on spicy food (neither am I).
-I tell him this is the fun in travelling, however what didn’t help that it started as a whirlwind two-week tour of Thailand transformed into an itinerary of at least six weeks, and in the end we spent 3 months in Asia altogether.
+He was mostly scared of getting lost and having no way of finding our way; he was scared of language barriers and scams; he was scared that he was going to starve to death as he’s not big on spicy food (neither am I).
+I tell him this is the fun in travelling, however what didn’t help that it started as a whirlwind two-week tour of Thailand transformed into an itinerary of at least six weeks, and eventually 3 months!
 Below, I’ve got our original travel plans and added what actually happened.
 Surprisingly, not MUCH changed.

 Flight to Hong Kong, stay for a few days

 Visit Halong Bay

 Travel through Vietnam, hitting Hoi An, Nha Trang, and wherever else we fancy, ending in Saigon (added: Hue)

 Bus to Phnom Penh, Cambodia, visit Sihanoukville before heading up to Siem Reap